Informfully/Documentation/docs/source/splitting.rst

 By categorizing the data into clusters based on their similarities and principal components, we can create subsets that are representative of different segments within the data.
 We then perform a stratified sampling within each cluster, ensuring that the training and test sets reflect the distribution of the clustered data.
-This approach allows us to analyze the effects of clustering-based segmentation on model performance, enabling us to understand how well the model can generalize across different user segments or content groups identified by the clustering algorithms.
+This approach enables us to analyze the effects of clustering-based segmentation on model performance, allowing us to understand how well the model generalizes across different user segments or content groups identified by the clustering algorithms.